 The agency narrative should also include summary discussions of the budget year request, the reduced resource changes, and any enhancement package and its effect on agency operations and service delivery capabilities.
+In addition, actual data for performance measures, revenue information (similar to the DA 405) and other background information should be provided for the two previous years.
 Other specific narrative instructions are as follows: